TortoiseSVN's Settings

 %base %mine

 If you use the svn:keywords property to expand keywords, and in particular the revision of a file, then there may be a difference between files which is purely due to the current value of the keyword.
-Also if you use svn:eol-style = native the BAsE file will have pure LF line endings whereas your file will have CR-LF line endings.
-TSVN will normally hide these differences automatically by first parsing the BASE file to expand keywords and line endings before doing the diff operation.
+Also if you use svn:eol-style = native the BASE file will have pure LF line endings whereas your file will have CR-LF line endings.
+TortoiseSVN will normally hide these differences automatically by first parsing the BASE file to expand keywords and line endings before doing the diff operation.
 However, this can take a long time with large files.
-If Convert files when diffing against BASE is unchecked then TSVN will skip pre-processing the files.
+If Convert files when diffing against BASE is unchecked then TortoiseSVN will skip pre-processing the files.

 Merge Tool